-If you need some help to get started with meal planning, there are plenty of websites dedicated solely to helping home cooks find easy recipes that are budget friendly too!
+If you need help getting started with meal planning, plenty of websites are dedicated solely to helping home cooks find easy, budget-friendly recipes, too!

-8. Save energy by making simple changes to your home and lifestyle
+8. Save energy by making simple changes to your home & lifestyle

 Here are some additional tips: